Wake1st/animancer/README.md

   - [ ] minimap
   - [ ] actual map, with natural obstacles
 - [ ] user should be able to see unit generation in the ui
+- [ ] user should be able to "snap" buildings together if close enough
+- [ ] user should be able to rotate buildings when placing them